 Field-hunting tip

-Look in hydrothermal veins in porphyritic rocks country — that is the host setting where paseroite typically forms.
+Look in hydrothermal veins in porphyritic rocks country, the host setting where paseroite typically forms.
 If you start seeing hematite, ilmenite, quartz in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.